je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/indo.Civ6Map>Indo Subcontinent</a>

+Indian subcontinent is the birthplace of Hinduism, Buddhism, Sikhism and Jainism.
+With Tibetan Plateaus and Himalaya mountains at the north, this is the scared battlefield for apostles.
+The diversity of religions also nurtures the richness of cultures.
+The great prosperity in this map lies in the shrines and the wonders you build.
+West to Arab and east to ASEAN, make good use of Indian Ocean to expand your cultural and religion influence.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/indo.png)

-Civlizations:  Babylon, China Qin, India Ghandi, India Maurya, Khmer, Persia, Sumer, Vietnam
+*Civlizations:  Babylon, China Qin, India Ghandi, India Maurya, Khmer, Persia, Sumer, Vietnam*

-City States:  Akkad, Anshan, Ayutthaya, Kabul, Kandy, Lahore, Mohenjo-Daro, Muscat, Nalanda, Samarkand
+*City States:  Akkad, Anshan, Ayutthaya, Kabul, Kandy, Lahore, Mohenjo-Daro, Muscat, Nalanda, Samarkand*

-Natural Wonders:  Fountain of Youth, Mount Everest
+*Natural Wonders:  Fountain of Youth, Mount Everest*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/italia.Civ6Map>Italia</a>